yigit-cankurtaran/pomodoro-bash/README.md

 # Pomodoro in Bash

-- Bash script to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) in the Linux terminal.
+- Bash script to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) in a Unix terminal.
+    - Originally wrote it for Linux, later switched to Mac.
-    - Can be used for MacOS terminal also, just need to change the aplay command into afplay.
+    - Can still be used for Linux, just change the afplay command to aplay.
 - Intentionally did not add any functionality to skip Pomodoros or breaks.
 - Currently finished, will be used by me often.